-Lately, I’ve been pondering about my work and where I want to head with it.
+I often ponder my work and where I want to head with it.
 Thus, it's only logical to understand what I need to learn to get there.
-Turns out, the more I think of things I don't know the more assured I grow about the importance of admitting those instead of hiding them.
+Moreover, the more I think of things I don't know, the more assured I grow about the importance of admitting them instead of hiding them.

-A large part of the tech industry suffers from a misconception of needing to be a supreme developer who knows everything and can't burn out.
-For years, we've seen job ads ridiculously detached from the real world.
+Many people in the tech industry suffer from a misconception of needing to be a supreme developer who knows everything and can't burn out.
+As a result, we've seen job ads ridiculously detached from the real world for years.
 These ads require candidates to have more than 5 years of expertise with more than 10 different techniques.

 Product and business owners demand more throughput with fewer resources.
 Recruiters fail to hire the right people when they don't interview the existing developers about the skills needed in their daily work.
-Venture capitalists build and live in their own imaginary worlds filled with engineers that can mine raw diamonds every day while working 60–80 hours a week.
+Venture capitalists build and live in their imaginary worlds filled with engineers who can mine raw diamonds daily while working 60–80 hours a week.

 Don't even ask where all the impostor syndromes are coming from.

-Meanwhile, we should be supporting demographical minorities to start their careers in tech.
-For some of the major tech companies, it's enough to change your profile pictures on social media to include a cool rainbow and everything is given.
-You are welcome to be a member of our toxic work culture as long as you fill this list of 20 unrealistic conditions imposed on you.
+Meanwhile, we should support demographical minorities to start their careers in tech.
+For some of the major tech companies, it's enough to change your profile pictures on social media to include a fancy rainbow, and everything is given.
+You are welcome to be a member of our toxic work culture if you fill this list of 20 unrealistic conditions imposed on you.

-We have a serious problem and we as professionals are responsible for fixing it by admitting the world that you don't need to know everything.
+We have a severe problem, and we as professionals are responsible for fixing it by admitting to the world that you don't need to know everything.

 The aim of this post is not to give a bad picture of myself.
 You can find out plenty of the things I'm good at by following my blog and social media accounts or talking to me.
 Nevertheless, let's keep it out of the scope of this post.